• Skip to primary navigation

 • 1 teaspoon salt

-• 1 teaspoon black pepper
+• ½ teaspoon black pepper

-• 1 tsp ground paprika
+• 1 tsp ground sweet paprika

-• 1 teaspoon dried parsley
+• 1 teaspoon dried parsley or substitute with fresh parsley

-• butter, clarified butter or vegetable oil for frying the meatballs
+• Butter, clarified butter, or vegetable oil for frying the meatballs

 Instructions